-What is the Best 49 Key MIDI Controller in 2018?
+What’s the Absolute Best 49 Key MIDI Controller in 2019?

 What we haven’t covered so far is the best 49 key MIDI controller you can buy right now.

 MIDI controllers are distinct from “keyboards” in that they serve a niche purpose – to assist in music production.
 They’re primarily studio instruments; you’re less likely to drag them to a live performance.
 Their features and requirements, therefore, need to be tailored for the studio, not the road.